Homelessness can seem like an overwhelming problem. Many people wonder what one person or congregation can do to truly make a difference.

 Many denominations of churches uniting to meet the needs of Irving’s homeless through clothing, hot meals, and spiritual guidance in order to demonstrate Christ’s love and compassion.

-Each Thursday evening, First United Methodist Church of Irving hosts a warm environment with a home-cooked meal open to all those in need.
+Each Thursday evening, a local church hosts a warm environment with a home-cooked meal open to all those in need.
 This is made possible through the support and help of 15 separate churches in the Irving area.
 Each week a different church prepares a meal, and offers Christ-like love and guidance as well as hair cuts and some essential clothing and hygiene needs.
 A Bible study is also currently offered at 5:30 PM.
 Click here to get more information about Many Helping Hands.
 Contact Rod Alleman to see how you can help.
 Volunteers are needed to help open up the building and set up for the evening activities as well as to help prepare a meal when it’s our turn to feed.

 Founded by a group of concerned citizens in 1957, Irving Cares is committed to providing essential services to Irving, Texas residents in need.